According to a recent report by the BBC, 55% of businesses have reported cyber-attacks in 2019.

 The validity of good cyber security isn’t that it’s impenetrable but able to hold out longer than is profitable for the hacker to sustain the attack.

 The fact that no one can guarantee the security measures will be 100% effective isn’t an easy sell.
 Especially when you’re asking a business to not only hand over hard-earned cash but put the safety of their business in your hands.

 Although it may be frustrating to hear that no security is inviolable, it’s not half as frustrating as watching your business get dismantled because you didn’t have any at all.

 There is no easy fix unfortunately.

-There is an argument for making insurance companies insist on a basic level of cyber security in order to insure businesses against cyber-attacks.
+There is an argument for making insurance companies insist on a basic level of cyber security in order to ensure businesses against cyber-attacks.
 The Cyber Essentials certification for example.

 Although the more likely outcome would be that businesses would choose to exclude cyber-attacks from their policy to save themselves the time, effort and cost of making their business compliant.

 Plus, it would make their insurance premiums lower too.